myriadrf/ScratchRadio/README.md

 ## Installation and Setup

-The following installation steps assume a new installation of Raspbian Stretch is being used.
+The following installation steps assume an up to date installation of Raspbian Stretch is being used.
+In order to ensure that all the latest updates have been applied, the following commands may be used:

+  > sudo apt-get update
+  > sudo apt-get upgrade

 All the required package dependencies for building the various SDR components can be installed by running the 'install_deps.sh' script with superuser privileges.
 Note that it may be necessary to re-run this script if any of the package installation steps fail:

   > sudo  ./scripts/install_deps.sh